kyma-project/cli/docs/gen-docs/kyma_import_hosts.md

 title: kyma import hosts
 ---

-Imports domain entries in the system hosts file.
+Imports the hosts of exposed workloads in the system hosts file.

 ## Synopsis

-Use this command to add domains to the hosts file of the local system.
+Use this command to add the hosts of exposed workloads to the hosts file of the local system.

 ```bash